symfony/symfony-docs/quick_tour/the_big_picture.rst

 The Big Picture
 ===============

-This first part will teach you how to develop a simple Symfony2 project in 10 minutes!
+Start using Symfony2 in 10 minutes!
+This chapter will walk you through some of the most important concepts behind Symfony2 and explain how you can get started quickly by showing you a simple project in action.

 If you've used a web framework before, you should feel right at home with Symfony2.
 If not, welcome to a whole new way of developing web applications.

 Installing Symfony2
 -------------------